lumeland/lume.land/plugins/nav.md

 ### Children sorting

-By default, the children of the elements are sorted by `slug`.
+By default, the children of the elements are sorted by URL.
 You can configure the plugin to sort by any page data variable.
 For example:

 ```ts